 AUDITION TO JOIN DGMC

 Want to join the Denver Gay Men's Chorus?
-DGMC is having on-going auditions for upcoming concerts.
+DGMC is holding auditions for upcoming concerts, and our next auditions will be Sunday, March 29th at 4:00 PM.
 Contact us at DGMCauditions@rmarts.org for more information about the time and money logistics as well as audition information.
 We look forward to hearing from you!

 The Denver Gay Men's Chorus rehearses most weeks on Sunday evening from 6:00 - 9:00 PM at Christ Church United Methodist (690 Colorado Boulevard, Denver, CO 80206).